Certifiably Pseudorandom Financial Derivatives: Introduction

+Let's examine how asymmetric information affects CDOs.
+A seller may be aware that certain underlying assets are lemons, and try to strategically place the lemons among the derivatives in order to minimize the derivatives' value.
+However, many believed that since the seller usually retains the junior tranches which take the first losses, the senior tranches are less vulnerable to such manipulation, giving smaller lemon cost.
+In fact, DeMarzo proved this \cite{DeM}); however, he implicitly assumed that buyers had unlimited computational power.

 Arora, Barak, Brunnermeier, and Ge \cite{abbg} introduced computational complexity into this discussion.
 They showed that contrary to the conventional wisdom, once computational complexity is accounted for, the lemon costs of derivatives could increase dramatically, at least under a plausible computational assumption.

-Indeed, in the recent financial crisis, it appears that sellers did pack lemons into their CDOs without buyers' knowledge; see for example Michael Lewis's \emph{The Big Short} \cite{Lew}.
+In the 2008 financial crisis, lemon packing did occur.
+For example, in Chapter 4 of \emph{The Big Short} \cite{Lew}, Michael Lewis describes how Wall Street firms packed CDOs with loans to people with low FICO scores, or whose high FICO scores were based on a short credit history.
+This is because the rating agencies Moody's and S\&P only asked for the average FICO score in a CDO.
+A CDO of loans with half FICO scores of 550 and half with 680 is much riskier than one with all FICO scores of 615, because a FICO score of 550 indicates very likely default.
+Moreover, the rating agencies ignored the length of the credit history.
+Of course, this is not difficult to catch computationally, but it does indicate a willingness of banks to pack lemons into CDOs in a way that's hard to detect by a buyer.

-Before describing how we get around this problem, we first describe the setting of Arora et al. There are $\assetsize$ assets and $\derivsize$ derivatives, where each derivative is a function of $\derivdeg$ underlying assets.
+Before describing how we get around the negative result of Arora et al., we first describe their model.
+There are $\assetsize$ assets and $\derivsize$ derivatives, where each derivative is a function of $\derivdeg$ underlying assets.
 We will have $\assetsize \ll \derivsize \derivdeg$, so that each asset underlies several derivatives.
-This is typically not the case if the underlying assets are, say, mortgages; however, in the common case that the underlying assets are credit default swaps, it is often the case that an asset can underlie several derivatives.
+This is typically not the case if the underlying assets are, say, mortgages; however, in the common case that the underlying assets are credit default swaps, it is often the case that an asset underlies several derivatives.
+Alternatively, we can replace each asset with an asset class of similarly performing assets, such as mortgages from the same market, and now duplicates correspond to samples from the same asset class.
+Arora et al.\ go back and forth between assets and asset classes; for simplicity we stick to assets.

 Arora et al.\ model the relationship between derivatives and underlying assets as a bipartite graph.
 The nodes are the derivatives and assets, and there is an edge between a derivative and an asset if the derivative depends on that asset.
 If the derivatives are for sale to the public, then the seller must make this graph public.